Diego Garzitto

-Career

-Club career
+Playing career

-Although born in Italy, Garzitto was raised in France, and spent his entire professional career in his adopted nation, playing as a defender for CS Louhans-Cuiseaux and AC Ajaccio.
+Born in Italy, Garzitto was raised in France, and spent his entire professional career in his adopted nation, playing as a defender for CS Louhans-Cuiseaux and AC Ajaccio.

 Coaching career

 After coaching in the lower-leagues of France, Garzitto took charge of the under-20 national team of Ethiopia, leaving that position in August 2001.
 He then took charge of the national team of Togo in July 2002, leaving two months later.
 After returning to French club football for a period, Garzitto took charge of Ethiopia in December 2006, resigning two months later.
 Garzitto later led the Congolese side TP Mazembe to the 2009 CAF Champions League title, before later coaching Moroccan side Wydad Casablanca.

 He became manager of Sudanese club Al-Merrikh in December 2014.
 He won the 2015 Sudan Premier League and 2015 Sudan Cup, and reached the semi-finals of 2015 CAF Champions League for the first time in the club's history, only losing to the eventual champions TP Mazembe.
 He left the club in November 2015 due to late salary payments.

 In January 2017, he came back to manage Al-Merrikh in a hope to retrieve money allegedly owed to him.
-In August, he became manager of Libyan club Al-Ittihad.

 He became the manager of Libyan club Al-Ittihad in August 2017.
 He became the manager of Saint-Eloi Lupopo in April 2020.